 Avoid the Pitfalls of a Dodgy Web Developer.

-Recently, whilst developing a new pricing structure for Rusty Mango Design, I have observed that there are a few unscrupulous practices that some web developers are engaging in.
+Recently, whilst developing a new pricing structure for Tropical Coast Web Design, I have observed that there are a few unscrupulous practices that some web developers are engaging in.
 The products and services that they are offering are not exactly what their clients are paying big bucks for.
-These operators are the equivalent of the dodgy used-car salesman.
+These operators are the equivalent of the dodgy used-car salesperson.

 Watch out for cheap templates being sold as “custom” website design.